amvnetworks/amv-highmobility-cryptotool-wrapper/readme.md

 ### instance initialized with issuer
 A issuer is representing a key pair (`keys`) with an optional name (`name`).
-With an `CryptotoolWithIssuer` instances you can omit the public and private keys when creating device certificates and signing messages.
+When signing messages or creating device certificates with an instance of `CryptotoolWithIssuer` the public and private key params can be omitted.
 ```java
 CryptotoolOptions cryptotoolOptions = CryptotoolOptionsImpl.createDefault();